-Setting goals and objectives for your business is incredibly important.
+Setting objectives and goals for your business is incredibly important.
 Goals enable you to decide the direction of your business, as well as provide motivation because you have a goal/image to work towards.
 Most importantly, setting goals is a way to measure your progress.

-You need to differentiate short and long terms goals.
-Long term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
-Small goals should be more like milestones, they should complement your long term goals and help towards making them achievable.
+You need to differentiate between short and long terms goals.
+Long-term goals should be set for three to five years, and these should be accompanied by a timeline to ensure they are achieved.
+Small goals should be more like milestones, they should complement your long-term goals and help towards making them achievable.

-- Service – this is more customer focused.
-Goals that focus on service can be to provide a better service for your customers, especially if you have had any constructive feedback.
+- Service – this is focuses more on customers.
+Goals that focus on service can be to provide a better customer service for your customers, especially if you have had any constructive feedback.

 - Social – focus on giving back to the community or get more involved in the community.

 - Profit – revenue driven goals.
 Set goals to make more money from your business accompanied by short steps on how to.

 - Growth – growing and expanding your business should become a prominent goal as you grow and stabilise as a business.
 One way to do this is by employing additional staff.

 S.M.A.R.T guide – helping you define your goals

 - Specific – make your goals precise.
 For example, increase sales by 2% monthly by introducing a new deal.
 Consider these as small goals to fall in line with your big goals.